-The School has responded well to the pandemic since March 2020 and is in an excellent position to deal with the continuing issues in 2021/2022.
+The School responded well to the pandemic after March 2020 and is in an excellent position to deal with any resulting issues in 2022/2023.
 The governors acknowledge and recognise the potential impact of the Covid-19 pandemic on the future operations of the Charity, its beneficiaries, partners and stakeholders and on wider society.
 As well as the personal risk to health of its staff, the Charity may lose planned income as the result of the cancellation of events and/or the absence of key personnel.
-Although there can be some expenditure savings, some items, such as cleaning and sanitation products are costing more.
-The reduced opportunities for scheduled face-to-face interaction may well impact on plans for the medium term but it is not anticipated at the current time that the overall financial position of the Charity will be adversely affected or its financial solvency threatened.
+Although there can be some expenditure savings, some items, such as cleaning and sanitation products cost more.
+The reduced opportunities for scheduled face-to-face interaction can impact on plans for the medium term but it is not anticipated at the current time that the overall financial position of the Charity will be adversely affected or its financial solvency threatened.